Spirit of America Management Corp NY Sells 2,500 Shares of Citigroup Inc. (NYSE:C)

-Spirit of America Management Corp NY trimmed its holdings in Citigroup Inc. (NYSE:C – Get Rating) by 8.9% during the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+Spirit of America Management Corp NY reduced its position in shares of Citigroup Inc. (NYSE:C – Get Rating) by 8.9% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The institutional investor owned 25,700 shares of the company’s stock after selling 2,500 shares during the period.
-Spirit of America Management Corp NY’s holdings in Citigroup were worth $1,071,000 as of its most recent filing with the Securities & Exchange Commission.
+Spirit of America Management Corp NY’s holdings in Citigroup were worth $1,071,000 at the end of the most recent quarter.

 Citigroup Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, November 23rd.
-Stockholders of record on Monday, November 7th were issued a $0.51 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, November 23rd.
+Shareholders of record on Monday, November 7th were paid a dividend of $0.51 per share.
+The ex-dividend date of this dividend was Friday, November 4th.
 This represents a $2.04 dividend on an annualized basis and a dividend yield of 4.61%.
-The ex-dividend date was Friday, November 4th.
-Citigroup’s dividend payout ratio is presently 27.95%.
+Citigroup’s dividend payout ratio is currently 27.95%.

 Citigroup Company Profile